Rivnell/Portfolio/README.md

 | Postman        | API testing                                |
 | GitLab Actions | CI/CD pipelines                            |
 | Snagit         | Capturing evidence                         |

 ---

-## 🚀 Projects

----

-## 🎮+🧶 Fun QA Truths

-> “My test coverage is tighter than a 5v5 under the turret at 8 minutes.”
-> “My test cases have more vision than a full build of Control Wards.”
-> “A good test is like a solid stitch — repeatable, reliable, and satisfying to look at.”
-> “In testing and crocheting, the first step is the same: read the damn pattern.”

----